shrikanam/orbital-transfer-visualization/README.md

 # orbital-transfer-visualization
-Astrodynamics simulation of an Earth-to-Mars Hohmann transfer trajectory using real solar system parameters, numerical integration, delta-v calculations, and animated orbital visualization.
+This project simulates a Hohmann transfer from Earth's orbit to Mars' orbit around the Sun.
+The simulation computes the required transfer burns, propagates planetary and spacecraft motion under solar gravity, and visualizes the resulting trajectory through an animated Python simulation.
+The model uses real astronomical constants and demonstrates fundamental concepts in orbital mechanics and interplanetary mission design.